alachins/raisd/README.md

 The CommonOutlierReport contains all position pairs, with the first column referring to a position in SweeD_Report while the second column refers to a position in RAiSD_Report.

-The CommonOutlierPlot illustrates the results of both tools and the common-outlier positions.
+The CommonOutlierPlot illustrates the results of both tools and the common-outlier positions (red points).

 The CommonOutlierPoints files contain outlier positions and respective scores per tool/method.